 That’s when all hell broke loose.

 “This wasn’t the king’s orders,” the chat realized as she cinched the other glove around her right wrist.
-She reached the hand over her shoulder to the tube’s open face and wrapped her fingers around the black rubber grip inside.

 Alex rushed the knight.
 “Let him go!” she demanded, swinging the .357.

 She caught the knight off guard.
 He struggled to block the first strike, leaving an opening for Alex to drive the bat into his belly and smack him across the face.
 The knight was shaken.